gugarosa/classipy/README.md

-# classipy
+# codipy
-Classipy is an open-source web-based application that combines the power of python deep learning packages with an user-friendly interface.
+Codipy is an open-source web-based application that combines the power of python deep learning packages with an user-friendly interface.